Download the Virginia Department of Corrections COVID-19 Early Release Plans:

 - The VADOC is working with a temp agency to hire additional nurses for coverage during this pandemic.

 - As of the Governor’s declaration of a state of emergency, the VADOC suspended offender intake from local jails for 30 days.
-Offender transfers and movement between VADOC facilities is suspended until further notice.
+The DOC is restricting the transfer of inmates between DOC facilities unless it is necessary to transport an inmate for security reasons and/or a pending court appearance.

 - VADOC facilities have moved to modified lockdown in order to minimize contact between groups of offenders from different buildings.
 Offenders will eat in their pods and go to recreation with their own pod of offenders and will not eat and recreate with offenders from other pods until further notice.